Dog Parks in Everett, WA

 Dog Parks in Everett, Washington

 Everett, Washington has 7 dog parks for you and your furry friend.
-The best-rated is Pints and Pups with a 5.0/5 rating.
+The best-rated is Pawsome Park and Lodge with a 5.0/5 rating.

 6 parks offer free entry.
 1 parks have fenced enclosures for safe off-leash play.
 1 parks offer water features.